Non parametric estimation of joint, Renyi-Stallis entropies and mutual information and asymptotic limits: Abstract

 \section{Abstract}

 This paper proposes a new method for estimating the joint probability mass function of a pair of discrete random variables.
-This estimator is used to construct the joint entropy and the Shannon mutual information estimates of a pair of discrete random variables.
+This estimator is used to construct joint Shannon R\'enyi-Tsallis entropies, and the mutual information estimates of a pair of discrete random variables.
 Almost sure consistency and central limit Theorems are established.
 Our theorical results are validated by simulations.